sdat2/mSWE-GNN/README.md

-# Simon's Branch of the mSWE-GNN Repository, for using the same models for storm surge emulation
+# SurgeNet: Graph Neural Network Surrogate Model for Storm Surge Prediction, descended from mSWE-GNN Repository

 ## Introduction

-We created additional training data through forcing the ADCIRC model with storm surge scenarios from the ADFORCE python package using data from IBTraCS.
+We created additional training data through forcing the ADCIRC model with storm surge scenarios from the ADFORCE python package using TC data from IBTraCS.

 Look at the `adforce/generate_training_data.py` script for how we generated the training data:
 <https://github.com/sdat2/PotentialHeight/blob/main/adforce/generate_training_data.py>